Art History

 The backfile of Artforum (later Artforum International), the leading magazine for coverage of international contemporary art, from its launch in 1962 to 2020.
 The archive spans six decades of reporting on art in all media, from painting, sculpture, and installation, through to body art, video/audio art, and performance art.

-You will need to register and create a personal account on the ARTStor site.
+You will need to register and create a personal account on the JSTOR site to download images unless you have a pre-existing Artstor account.

 Information on over 270,000 artists; information varies in depth, but may include biographical, book, and periodical references, auction records, museums that own artwork, and images.